Tag: eastern league

 Frank Grant (sitting second to right), Buffalo Bisons, 1887.

-He appeared in 44 games for Meriden at second base and pitcher.
-Grant’s .316 batting average, ranked him as the team’s best hitter.
-He was the only everyday player who batted over .277.
-Another reporter from The Sporting Life noted: “The Meridens seem to contain some really good material, but lack the proper coaching.”
-The Eastern League also featured two other African-American players in 1886 – George Stovey with Jersey City and Moses Fleetwood Walker with Waterbury.
+Frank Grant appeared in 44 games for Meriden at second base and pitcher.
+His .316 batting average, ranked as the team’s best and their only everyday player to bat above .277.
+Another reporter from The Sporting Life noted, “The Meridens seem to contain some really good material, but lack the proper coaching.”
+In addition to thin managerial support, Meriden was a small market team compared to the rest of the Eastern League.

-Meriden was a small baseball market compared to the rest of the Eastern League, and they were financially weak.
+The 1886 Meriden’s were financially weak.
 Shareholders of the Meriden Base Ball Association complained about their schedule at the beginning of the season, because the team had no weekend dates and only seven home games during the month of May.
 This negatively affected ticket sales early in the season.
-Meriden eventually disbanded on July 13, 1886, toting a miserable 12-34 record.
+The team eventually disbanded on July 13, 1886, toting a miserable 12-34 record.
 As a result, Frank Grant left Meriden with two teammates, Steve Dunn and Jack Remsen, to join the Buffalo Bisons of the International League.

 1888 Frank Grant Baseball Player Buffalo